 Cassie Apostolou is just a run-of-the-mill student at University of Wisconsin-Stevens Point majoring in Wildlife Ecology: Research and Management with a minor in Biology.
 Cassie’s area of interests includes wildlife diseases, habitat management and invasive species.
 She has been an animal nut ever since she was little, wanting to catch and play with any animal that came across her path.
 She is also involved in the student chapter of the Wildlife Society at UW- Stevens Point where she is conducting a research project involving the abundance and diversity of small mammal populations depending on different habitat types/successions.
 Cassie has many passions in life, some of them being camping, drawing, watching movies, kayaking, and fishing.
 Check out her post at Just Another Day.

-I am currently at the University of Wisconsin-Stevens Point majoring in Wildlife Ecology and Biology and minoring in Economics.
-As part of both the Cross Country and Track and Field teams I have a lot of experience with both long-distance running and Iron-deficient anemia.
-During my indoor track season my sophomore year of college I became severely anemic and was unable to compete.
-Once I began replenishing my iron stores and starting running again, my time in the 1500 meter run dropped considerably, eventually qualifying me for the National Championship.
-Now that I know the symptoms and causes of iron deficiency, I can apply my knowledge to help others with this relatively unknown disease.
-See my post: Effects of Iron Deficiency in Female Runners.
+Ana Breit is currently at the University of Wisconsin-Stevens Point majoring in Wildlife Ecology and Biology and minoring in Economics.
+As part of both the Cross Country and Track and Field teams she has a lot of experience with both long-distance running and Iron-deficient anemia.
+During her indoor track season her sophomore year of college she became severely anemic and was unable to compete.
+Once she began replenishing her iron stores and starting running again, her time in the 1500 meter run dropped considerably, eventually qualifying her for the National Championship.
+Now that she knows the symptoms and causes of iron deficiency, she can apply her knowledge to help others with this relatively unknown disease.
+See her post: Effects of Iron Deficiency in Female Runners.

 Sam Brunner is a senior at University of Wisconsin-Stevens Point studying Wildlife Ecology and German.
 Nearly fluent in the German language after 5 months studying abroad in Marburg, and independently studying Spanish, her lifetime goal is to someday become a polyglot.
 She is fascinated by the formation of language, and especially interested in how language is observed in non-human animals.
 Check out her post at Did that Rock Just Ink on Me?